xiaoppx/xiaoppx.github.io/README.md

 ### Contact Me

-If you wanna report a bug, or anything wrong with the content of the site

-please contact me.
+If you wanna report a bug, or anything wrong with the content of the site, please contact me.

-email: nuosferatu@163.com.
+Email: nuosferatu@163.com.